florimondmanca/asgi-caches/README.md

 [![Coverage](https://codecov.io/gh/florimondmanca/asgi-caches/branch/master/graph/badge.svg)](https://codecov.io/gh/florimondmanca/asgi-caches)
 [![Package version](https://badge.fury.io/py/asgi-caches.svg)](https://pypi.org/project/asgi-caches)

 `asgi-caches` provides middleware and utilities for adding caching to ASGI applications.
-It is powered on [async-caches](https://rafalp.github.io/async-caches/), and inspired by Django's cache framework.
+It is powered by [async-caches](https://rafalp.github.io/async-caches/), and inspired by Django's cache framework.

 > **Note**: this project is in a "planning" status.
 Most of the features still need to be implemented.